-Before lenders make the decision to lend you money, they need to know that you are willing and able to repay that loan.
-To understand your ability to pay back the loan, they assess your income and debt ratio.
-To assess your willingness to pay back the mortgage loan, they look at your credit score.
+Before lenders make the decision to give you a loan, they must know if you're willing and able to repay that mortgage.
+To understand your ability to repay, they look at your income and debt ratio.
+To assess how willing you are to repay, they use your credit score.

-Fair Isaac and Company developed the original FICO score to assess creditworthines.
-We've written a lot more on FICO here.
+Fair Isaac and Company calculated the first FICO score to assess creditworthines.
+You can find out more on FICO here.

-Your credit score comes from your history of repayment.
+Your credit score comes from your repayment history.
 They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-Credit scoring was envisioned as a way to assess a borrower's willingness to repay the loan without considering any other irrelevant factors.
+Credit scoring was envisioned as a way to assess willingness to repay the loan while specifically excluding any other irrelevant factors.

-Deliquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
-Your score reflects both the good and the bad in your credit report.
-Late payments count against you, but a record of paying on time will improve it.
+Your current debt load, past late payments, length of your credit history, and other factors are considered.
+Your score is calculated from both the good and the bad of your credit report.
+Late payments count against your score, but a record of paying on time will raise it.

-To get a credit score, you must have an active credit account with a payment history of at least six months.
-This payment history ensures that there is sufficient information in your report to build a score.
-Some folks don't have a long enough credit history to get a credit score.
-They should build up credit history before they apply.
+To get a credit score, you must have an active credit account with six months of payment history.
+This history ensures that there is sufficient information in your credit to calculate an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up credit history before they apply.